Paul and Erlend Thorfinnsson: Religion

-Paul and Erlend's father Thorfinn may have visited the Pontiff in Rome and c.
+Paul and Erlend's father, Thorfinn, may have visited the Pontiff in Rome and c.
 1050 Thorulf, the first Bishop of Orkney was installed at the "Christ Church" in the "city of Blascona".
 Thorfinn and Thorulf's Christ Church has been identified with the Romanesque ruins on the tidal island known as Brough of Birsay, but there is also evidence that it was located over in the Mainland next to the Earl's palace.
 This remained as the bishop's seat until it was moved to Kirkwall during the time of William the Old after the death of Magnus Erlendsson.

 Erlend and Paul deposed

-Haakon Paulsson went on a long journey to Scandinavia, latterly staying with his kinsman, Magnus Barefoot the king of Norway.
+Haakon Paulsson went on a long journey to Scandinavia, later staying with his kinsman, Magnus Barefoot the king of Norway.
 Whilst there he heard that his father Paul had largely handed over control of Orkney to Earl Erlend and his sons and that after a substantial period of peace the people of Orkney were not keen to see Haakon returning.
 He therefore asked Magnus for help in the hope of obtaining the earldom for himself.
-Haakon knew Magnus was power-hungry and suggested that he take back direct control of Orkney as a base for raiding further afield as his predecessor Harold Fairhair had done.
-Magnus was persuaded and in 1098 he launched a major campaign, taking his 8-year-old son Sigurd with him.
+Haakon knew Magnus was power-hungry and suggested that he take back direct control of Orkney as a base for raiding further afield, as his predecessor Harold Fairhair had done.
+Magnus was persuaded, and in 1098 he launched a major campaign, taking his 8-year-old son Sigurd with him.
 However, Magnus had designs that were not envisaged by Haakon.
-He took possession of the islands, deposing both Erlend and Paul who were sent away to Norway as prisoners, Magnus and Erling Erlendsson were taken by Magnus as hostages and Sigurd was installed as the nominal earl.
+He took possession of the islands, deposing both Erlend and Paul who were sent away to Norway as prisoners.
+Magnus and Erling Erlendsson were taken by Magnus as hostages, and Sigurd was installed as the nominal earl.
 Sigurd's rule was aided by a council, with Haakon as a member of this group.
 (On ascending to the Norwegian throne Sigurd made Haakon Earl of Orkney c.
 1104).

-In the winter of 1098 Erlend died and was buried in Trondheim.
+In the winter of 1098, Erlend died and was buried in Trondheim.
 Paul Thorfinnsson also died that year and was buried in Bergen.
 Erling Erlendsson died while campaigning with Magnus, either at the Battle of the Menai Straits or in Ulster.

 Interpretations

-The saga references to Paul and Erland are relatively brief suggesting that, although there may have been ongoing warfare in the territories annexed by their father Thorfinn, in Orkney at least life was mostly peaceful during their more than thirty year rule.
+The saga references to Paul and Erland are relatively brief, suggesting that, although there may have been ongoing warfare in the territories annexed by their father Thorfinn, in Orkney at least life was mostly peaceful during their more than thirty-year rule.
 Thomson (2008) identifies the joint rulership of earls as the key recurring theme of the Orkneyinga Saga in the period up to 1214.
 The initial friendship between Paul and Erlend Thorfinnsson notwithstanding, this was a situation that was "inherently unstable and usually ended in violence".
 These family feuds culminate in the martyrdom of Magnus Erlendsson c.1115, and Thompson believes that the Icelandic writer is emphasising the doom of "kin-slaying".
 Indeed, the rivalry between the two families that Paul and Erland founded were still alive four generations later when the Orkneyinga Saga was written down.